StatLearn123/Parsimonious-Mixtures-of-Dimension-Wise-Scaled-Normal-Mixtures/README.md

 # Example files

 The "Sim 1_Example File.R" provides an example for the first simulation study of the paper.
 The "Sim 2_File.R" and "Real Data_File.R" provide the code for the second simulation study and the real-data analysis of the paper.

-# SenTinMixt Package

-The "SenTinMixt_1.0.0.tar.gz" contains the functions for fitting parsimonious mixtures of MSEN and MTIN distributions introduced in https://doi.org/10.1007/s10182-021-00430-8